-When an attorney files a bankruptcy petition, a list of creditors is also filed.
+When a Las Vegas Bankruptcy attorney files a bankruptcy petition, a list of creditors is also filed.
 Each creditor is notified of the automatic stay by the bankruptcy court.
 If you are facing a wage garnishment, you will need to provide your bankruptcy case number to your employer so they know to cease garnishment of your wages.
 Filing bankruptcy may be in your best interest if you require immediate action to stop a foreclosure, wage garnishment, or repossession, as the automatic stay is granted.
 Best practice is to seek the assistance of a Nevada debt relief attorney to assist you with your bankruptcy to assure that all of your creditors are given proper notice.
 With proper notice and the assistance of the automatic stay, creditors no longer will harass you.

 There are certain collection actions that the automatic stay will not stop.
 Child support, divorce proceedings, criminal restitution, or tax debt, for instance, may not be stopped under the automatic stay.
 If they are stopped by the automatic stay, the collection will recommence once your case is completed.
 This is because these debts are nondischargeable, and you will remain liable for them after your bankruptcy is finished.
 A bankruptcy case will either end in discharge or dismissal.
 Discharge is a successful completion of a bankruptcy case, with the filer no longer liable for their debts.
 A dismissal is when the judge or trustee finds an inaccuracy or inconsistency in the debtor’s petition and throws out the case.
-Contact our Las Vegas bankruptcy law firm and speak to an attorney about your particular situation to determine if the automatic stay would be beneficial for your particular debt situation.
+Contact our Las Vegas bankruptcy law firm and speak to our experienced Vegas attorney about your particular situation to determine if the automatic stay would be beneficial for your particular debt situation.

 Your Creditors May Attempt to Bypass the Automatic Stay to Proceed with Collection